Kāma Is Conceptual Lust—Objects Are Innocent: A Penetrative Analysis of Kāma in Early Buddhism Reflections by Bhante Dr. Chandima Skip to main content

 Katamo ca bhikkhave kāmānaṃ vipāko: yaṃ kho bhikkhave kāmayamāno tajjaṃ tajjaṃ attabhāvaṃ abhinibbatteti puññabhāgiyaṃ vā apuññabhāgiyaṃ vā, ayaṃ vuccati bhikkhave kāmānaṃ vipāko.

 And what, monks, is the result of sensual pleasures?
 When one delights in sensual desire, one gives rise to corresponding forms of existence — either wholesome or unwholesome.
-This is called the result of sensual pleasures.
+This is the result of sensual pleasures.

-6. The Cessation of Sensual Desire
+6. The Cessation of Sensual Pleasure

 Katamo ca bhikkhave kāmanirodho: phassanirodho bhikkhave kāmanirodho.